Introduction

 No Corrections

-If no corrections are required, you will need to submit a hardbound copy of your final thesis/ portfolio to your Doctoral Programme Administrator in the Doctoral College and an electronic copy to Pure, before the outcome of your viva examination can be approved by the Board of Studies (Doctoral) - see Step 13, below.
+If no corrections are required, you will need to submit an electronic copy of your final thesis/ portfolio via Moodle and to Pure, before the outcome of your viva examination can be approved by the Board of Studies (Doctoral) - see Step 13, below.

 Minor Corrections

 Depending on the outcome of your examination, you may be required to complete some minor corrections.
 It is uncommon for a thesis or portfolio to be accepted without requiring some form of correction following the examination.
-Minor corrections can either be trivial or typographical where you are normally given 30 days in which to make the changes.
-They can also be more substantial, where you normally receive up to 12 weeks to complete them.
+You will normally receive up to 3 months to complete minor corrections.

 When the minor corrections are completed, you will need to submit the corrected thesis to Moodle.